ConnaaaR69/PySeeder/readme.md

 Note: The column names may have to be changed if you named them differently in step 0

 ## Future features:
-- automatically push to database
+- Automatically push to database
+- Fix having to define the line ending
-- generate id (already works) so that you don't have to define columns
+- Generate id (already works) so that you don't have to define columns